-RUDA Rajkot (Rajkot Urban Development Authority) is constituted under section 22 of the Gujarat Town Planning & Urban Development Act, 1976 on 30th January 1978.
+RUDA Rajkot (Rajkot Urban Development Authority) was constituted under section 22 of the Gujarat Town Planning & Urban Development Act, 1976 on 30th January 1978.
 The total area covered was 686.30 Square kilometers covering 54 villages in the periphery of the Rajkot Municipal Corporation including the area of Rajkot Municipal Corporation i.e. 104.85 Square kilometers.
 Rajkot is strategically located in the centre of Saurashtra Region in the Aji basin.
 Rajkot is spread on both banks of Aji River which cuts through the city.

 The city is well connected not only to major towns within the state but also to neighboring states through strong transportation linkages all by rail, and road.
 The notified Rajkot Urban Development Area is carved out of the one district and 5 Talukas -Rajkot, Padadhari, Lodika, Kotdasangani and Tankara from Rajkot District.
 RUDA is surrounded by the other small villages form other Talukas.
 Within a periphery Form the boundary of RUDA there are 3 urban centers (Municipalities) namely Jamnagar in the north westerns part, Bhavnagar to the southeast and Junagadh in the east.